douglasroth3/PA2020Analyzer/README.md

 Mail-in ballots for Republican applicants returned on or before the date they were sent by the state: 35.
 Mail-in ballots for Independant/Other applicants returned on or before the date they were sent by the state: 27.

+Mail-in ballots get sent to applicants, then the applicant returns them.
+One would expect mail-in ballots not to be returned by applicants on the same day they were sent by the state.
+Mail-in ballots for all applicants returned on the same the date they were sent by the state: 38,592.
+Mail-in ballots for Democrat applicants returned on the same the date they were sent by the state: 21,598.
+Mail-in ballots for Republican applicants returned on or on the same the date they were sent by the state: 11,948.
+Mail-in ballots for Independant/Other applicants returned on or on the same the date they were sent by the state: 5,046.

 Mail-in ballots get mailed to applicants, then the applicant returns them.
 One would expect there to be a record of when all mail-in ballots were sent to applicants.
 Mail-in ballots for all applicants returned without any ballot mailed date: 10,415.
 Mail-in ballots for Democrat applicants returned without any ballot mailed date: 5,903.